Get notified of new strips through push notifications (BETA)

 About

 In these days of short attention spans and people expecting machines to do all the work for them, I reckon it makes sense to provide web push notifications when a new S.O.N.A.I.S. webcomic strip is published.
-It has almost cost me my sanity to implement this, but here it is.

 The BETA label means this is likely to contain bugs and not behave according to my quality standards.
 Given the current state of how Web Push notifications are handled across different platforms, I'm afraid I will not be able to remove the BETA label in the foreseeable future, if ever.